Austin-Devops/atxdevops-job-board/README.md

 information, and then we can continue with the search with you!

 - **Company Name**: What is the name of the company you're posting?
 - **Location**: Austin "based".
-This could also mean a Resident of ATX, and remote.
+This could also mean a resident of ATX, and remote.
 We want to scope the location for people in the Austin Metro Area.
 - **Job Title**: What is the job title?
 - **Role description**: Brief description of the role?